justin-marian/bittorent/README.md

 ## Simulation with MPI

-This project aims to simulate the BitTorrent protocol for peer-to-peer (P2P) file sharing using `MPI` (Message Passing Interface).
+This project aims to simulate the BitTorrent protocol for `peer-to-peer` (P2P) file sharing using `MPI` (Message Passing Interface).
 The simulation reflects the core mechanics of BitTorrent, where files are divided into segments and shared across multiple nodes.
-This setup allows for efficient, distributed data transfer without relying on a central server.
+The distribution of data it doesn't rely on a central server.

 ## Overview

 The simulation has two primary components:

-- **Tracker**: Acts as a central reference, managing file segment locations across the network and guiding peers to each other.
+- **Tracker**: Acts as a central node, managing file segment locations across the network and guiding peers to each other.
 - **Clients (Peers)**: Download and share file segments with other clients, creating a cooperative data-sharing network.

-## Logic and Mechanics
+## Core Logic

 ### 1. Tracker Responsibilities